Green Tea Side Effects: What You Need to Know Before You Sip

 Individuals should be vigilant for any adverse reactions when consuming green tea.
 Symptoms such as gastrointestinal distress, skin rashes, or headaches should prompt a reassessment of intake and consultation with a healthcare provider if necessary.

 Green tea offers numerous health benefits, but it is not without potential side effects.
 By understanding the possible adverse effects and taking steps to mitigate them, individuals can enjoy green tea as part of a balanced diet.
-Moderation, timing, and awareness of interactions with medications are key to safe and beneficial green tea consumption.
+Disadvantages of green tea include caffeine sensitivity, iron absorption issues, and interactions with medications.

 Frequently Asked Questions